jundalisay/spblist/content/en/material/principles/intro/chapter-01b.md

 The Probability Layer is above and covers the aethereal layer.
 This means it is above existence  and is only theoretical.
 We can also call this pre-existence that binds existence.

-This layer is static and is driven by the desire of either the Creator or the createe.
+This layer is static and is driven by the desire of either the Creator or the createe / creation.

+Currently, this is covered by Quantum Mechanics, specifically the Heisenberg Uncertainty Principle and Schrodinger Equation.

 <!-- > *This leads to the [Socratic Theory of Forms](/research/socrates/phaedo/chapter-8), which leads to Essences -->